- Download our Moving to Ireland Guide (PDF)

 Business dress is modest and conservative, with executives usually wearing suits and ties.
 Dark, subdued colours are the norm and raincoats may be necessary throughout the year.

 Gifts are not usually part of Irish business, but if invited to an Irish associate’s house, flowers, chocolates or a good bottle of wine or spirits is appropriate.
-However, gifts should not be extravagant and flowers should not be red or white in colour.

 A firm handshake and direct eye contact is an appropriate greeting with Irish associates.